La Grange Plantation

-La Grange Plantation was a large cotton plantation of 4150 acre located in central Leon County, Florida, United States established by Joseph John Williams.
+La Grange Plantation was a large forced-labor farm of 4150 acre located in central Leon County, Florida, United States established by Joseph John Williams.

 Location

 La Grange Plantation was located just east of Tallahassee in 2 tracts of land.
 The westernmost tract bordered the James Kirksey Plantation on the east and Barrow Hill Plantation on the south.

 The second tract of land to the east and much larger than the first bordered R. A. Whitfield's The House Place Plantation on the west, Barrow Hill Plantation's second tract of land on the east, and to the south it bordered Evergreen Hills Plantation and the Francis Eppes Plantation.

 Plantation specifics

 The Leon County Florida 1860 Agricultural Census shows that the La Grange Plantation had the following: